sudhamohanpanda/documents/springai.md

+Contain:

+What is Spring AI
+how many way way you can run/connect to LLM model a.
+OpenAI b.
+Ollama c.
+Docker Message Roles a.
+System (Instraction how LLM should behave) b.
+User c.
+Assistant (LLM Response) d.
+Function/tool (Special instruction to run function or fetch data) default System (you can override) default User (you can override)
+Prompt Template
+Prompt Stuffing: When you have limited amount of data you can use this if more data use RAG.
+We use system message with a one/two page messageTemplate file.

 There are many way you can run/intereact with LLM model.
   1. using ollama at local (working on my mac)
   2. using docker desktop at local (not working... mac chip not suppoted)